johnokwajebi/helm-chart-k8s/README.md

 # Helm Chart

-- 2 deployments (api, background), each deployment uses one image but with different launch parameters (api, background)
-- configmap for config file
-- Ingress which sends requests to pods with API only
-- Cronjob, which is executed once a day (the image is the same as in the deployments, but with the cronjob parameter)

 - Helm chart contains 2 deployments (bfa1 and bfa2) which uses one image named bfa.

 - Configmaps which contains the configurations for both deployments